Navigation Bar

-5 Planter Box Ideas for Sprucing Up Your Outdoor Space This Spring
+5 Planter Box Ideas for Sprucing Up Your Outdoor Space

-When preparing your yard or other outdoor spaces for spring, incorporating planter boxes can be a simple way to add some color and style.
-We've put together some planter box ideas to help you improve your yard, porch, or patio in any season.
+When preparing your yard or other outdoor spaces for spring, incorporating planter boxes can be a simple way to add color and style.
+We've put together planter box ideas to help you improve your yard, porch, or patio in any season.

 Why Planter Boxes Make a Great Addition to Your Yard

-As a bonus, planters can make your flowers and ferns easier to care for by raising them up off the ground.
+As a bonus, planters make your flowers and ferns easier to care for by raising them up off the ground.
 No need to kneel on the ground for hours when weeding and pruning.

 5 Ways To Use Planters To Improve Your Outdoor Spaces